vimlet/eon/eon-docs/release/tutorial/entries/[1]Tutorial/[2]Getting Started.md

 ## Learn more...

-You can keep learning more about using Eon following the [ To-Do List Tutorial ](/docs/#!version=1.0.0&mode=tutorial&file=entries%2FTutorial%2FTo-Do%20List%20Tutorial.md) or by checking the [ Core Introduction Section ](/#!version=1.0.0&mode=tutorial&file=entries%2FCore%20Introduction.md&link=Components).
+You can keep learning more about using Eon following the [ To-Do List Tutorial ](/docs/#!version=1.0.0&mode=tutorial&file=entries%2FTutorial%2FTo-Do%20List%20Tutorial.md) or by checking the [ Introduction Section ](/#!version=1.0.0&mode=tutorial&file=entries%2FIntroduction.md&link=Components).